pefarrell/pefarrell.github.io/index.md

 <p>2026-09-14: I will give an invited talk at the workshop on <a href="https://www.uzerbinati.eu/pages/borgodeigatti/">Advances in Ordered Fluids and Alignment Phenomena Modeling, Analysis, and Numerical Methods</a> in Golferenzo, Italy.</p>

+<p>2026-09-10: Chenghao Dong will talk in the Optimisation and Free Boundaries minisymposium of the <a href="https://fbp2026.de/">17th International Conference on Free Boundary Problems</a> in Berlin, Germany.
+The minisymposium is organised by
+  <a href="https://www.wias-berlin.de/people/alphonse/">Amal Alphonse</a>,
+  <a href="https://www.wias-berlin.de/people/hintermueller/">Michael Hintermüller</a>, and
+  <a href="https://www.uni-koblenz.de/en/mathematics-natural-sciences/math/staff/list-of-staff/hinze/">Michael Hinze</a>.</p>

-<p>2026-09-10: I will give a seminar in the Current Problems in Numerical Analysis Seminar series at the Czech Academy of Sciences in Prague, Czechia.</p>
+<p>2026-09-10: I will give a <a href="https://www.math.cas.cz/index.php/events/event/4266">seminar in the Current Problems in Numerical Analysis Seminar series</a> at the Czech Academy of Sciences in Prague, Czechia, hosted by <a href="https://users.math.cas.cz/~sistek/">Jakub Šístek</a> and <a href="https://www.math.cas.cz/index.php/members/researcher/37">Eduard Feireisl</a>.</p>

 <h2 id="news">News</h2>